 Enter my fellow travel bloggers with their ultimate in wedding inspiration – weddings from around the world.
 Some are more traditional than others, some have entered the world of elopements, whilst others have found themselves part of unexpected and different cultures and traditions!

 In this article, we’ve pieced together weddings from nearly every continent (we’re just missing Oceania and Antarctica).
-So if you’re looking for some wedding inspiration, then feel free to have a browse through the whole lot.
+So if you’re looking for some epic wedding ideas and inspiration, then feel free to have a browse through the whole lot.

 Or, if you’re after something more specific, here are some handy bookmarks to help you navigate this beast of a collaboration: